choryang/DodamDodam/README.md

 # DodamDodam

-Multi-user timer app to help you study, using CM Program: School Friends and Team Projects
+Multi-user timer app to help you study, using CM Program: Team Projects with Schoolmates

 # participants